dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/Sand-box-your-VMs.rst

   4. Install SSH and FTP
   5. Install Your VM's Instances
   6. Its about to get sticky
-  7. Controller Node
-  8. Network Node
-  9. Compute Node
+  7. All in one node (Control + Compute + Quantum)
-  10. Launch OpenStack Horizon Dashboard
+  8. Launch OpenStack Horizon Dashboard
-  11. Word Of Advice
+  9. Word Of Advice
-  12. Licensing
+  10. Licensing
-  13. Contacts
+  11. Contacts
-  14. Acknowledgment
+  12. Acknowledgment
-  15. Credits
+  13. Credits
-  16. To do
+  14. To do

 0. What is it?
 ==============